Quest for nuclear quadrupole relaxation in HgCa$_{2}$Ba$_{2}$Cu$_{3}$O$_{8+\delta}$: Distribution of 1/

-We reanalyzed the recovery curve data in Fig.~\ref{L} (a) using Eq.~(\ref{sMQ}) with the fitting parameters of $p$(0), $^{63}W_M$, $^{63}W_Q$ and $\beta$.
+We reanalyzed the recovery curve data in Fig.~\ref{L}(a) using Eq.~(\ref{sMQ}) with the fitting parameters $p$(0), $^{63}W_M$, $^{63}W_Q$, and $\beta$.
 The upper panel in Fig.~\ref{TT} shows $^{63}W_M$ and $^{63}W_Q$ versus temperature $T$ for the underdoped Hg1223 with $B_0 \parallel c$.
-The lower panel in Fig.~\ref{TT} shows variable exponent $\beta$ versus temperature $T$.
-Above 160 K, $\beta$ close to 1 indicates homogeneous relaxation.
+The lower panel in Fig.~\ref{TT} shows a variable exponent $\beta$ versus temperature $T$.
+Above 160 K, $\beta$ close to 1 indicates a homogeneous relaxation.
 Below 140 K, $\beta$ slightly decreases on cooling.
-Then, the slightly larger values of $^{63}W_Q$ with Eq.~(\ref{sMQ}) than those with Eq.~(\ref{MQ}) were estimated.
+Then, the slightly larger values of $^{63}W_Q$ obtained using Eq.~(\ref{sMQ}) than those obtained using Eq.~(\ref{MQ}) were estimated.
 No significant effect of inhomogeneous relaxation is observed.
-The predominant magnetic relaxation rate and the very weak quadrupole relaxation rate with Eq.~(\ref{sMQ}) were observed as well as those with Eq.~(\ref{MQ}) for Hg1223.
+The predominant magnetic relaxation rate and the very weak quadrupole relaxation rate obtained using Eq.~(\ref{sMQ}) were observed as well as those obtained using Eq.~(\ref{MQ}) for Hg1223.

+For the present Hg1223 samples, a separate evaluation of the inhomogeneous magnetic relaxation rate $W_M$ and the weak quadrupole relaxation rate $W_Q$ was achieved by using Eq.~(\ref{sMQ}) based on the exact solution.
+The upper limit of $W_Q$ represents the values that cannot be quantitatively excluded.

+The finite $^{63}W_Q$ around 110 $< T <$ 140 K may be associated with low-temperature anomalies in the transport properties of underdoped Hg1223 at high external magnetic fields~\cite{MR}.
+The anomalies suggest a Fermi surface reconstruction with charge density wave ordering~\cite{MR}.
+The charge density fluctuations may induce the nuclear electric quadrupole relaxation immediately above $T_{\mathrm c}$.